Dear reader of ADxS.org, please excuse the disruption.

 26. Cerebral palsy / spasticity

-Cerebral palsy can be a consequence of encephalitis, in which the dopaminergic cells have been destroyed.
-The result is a severe dopamine deficiency.
+Cerebral palsy can be a consequence of encephalitis in which the dopaminergic cells have been destroyed.
+Consequences are a severe dopamine deficiency.
 Treatment with L-dopa can help in such cases.

 27. Iron deficiency anemia

-One study found that gene variants that correlate with iron deficiency anemia (a blood count disorder) can causally increase the risk of ADHD.3
+One study found that gene variants that correlate with iron deficiency anemia (a blood count disorder) may causally increase the risk of ADHD.3

 28. Raynaud’s syndrome